spectrocloud/librarium/docs/docs-content/vm-management/vm-management.md

 Once your VMO cluster is up and healthy, refer to the [Create and Manage VMs](./create-manage-vm/create-manage-vm.md) section for information on deploying VMs from existing Palette templates and performing standard VM operations.
-You can also learn how to migrate VMs to a VMO cluster using the [Virtual Machine Migration Assistant](./vm-migration-assistant/vm-migration-assistant.md).
+You can also learn how to migrate VMs from VMware vSphere to a VMO cluster using the [Virtual Machine Migration Assistant](./vm-migration-assistant/vm-migration-assistant.md).
 Alternatively, review the [Advanced Topics](./create-manage-vm/advanced-topics/advanced-topics.md) section to understand how you can create VM and disk templates, manage the VM resources, and perform other advanced operations.